 Yes!
 Exodus Wallet is compatible with iOS and therefore works on iPhone.
 However, only about half of Exodus Wallet’s supported coins are supported on the mobile app.
 Users wishing to maximize the number of tokens and assets they can exchange will need to use the desktop wallet at some point.

 Exodus was founded in 2015, so while it is not brand new, it is still in its early stages of existence.
 At 4 years old, Exodus Wallet is older than most other crypto wallets such as Jaxx Liberty Wallet or Atomic Wallet.

 Yes!
 Exodus supports Dash Coin along with over 100 other cryptocurrencies and tokens.
-For a full list of supported cryptocurrencies please visit: https://www.exodus.io/status/
+For a full list of Exodus Wallet supported coins please visit: https://www.exodus.io/status/